 Goodegg Investments Announce Acquisition of Encore Metro at Millenia – a 215-unit class A Apartment Community in Orlando, Florida

-San Francisco, California, Dec.
-29, 2023 (GLOBE NEWSWIRE) -- Goodegg Investments, an award-winning commercial real estate firm in San Francisco, California, is pleased to announce the acquisition of Encore Metro at Millenia – a 215-unit class A apartment community in Orlando, Florida, via its Goodegg Wealth Fund II and Goodegg Growth Fund I.
+San Francisco, California – Goodegg Investments, an award-winning commercial real estate firm in San Francisco, California, is pleased to announce the acquisition of Encore Metro at Millenia – a 215-unit class A apartment community in Orlando, Florida, via its Goodegg Wealth Fund II and Goodegg Growth Fund I.

 Goodegg Growth Fund I was the firm’s first Regulation Crowdfunding (RegCF) offering, allowing both accredited and non-accredited investors to participate for a much lower minimum investment than most of the firm’s other offerings.
 The acquisition of Encore Metro at Millenia – a 215-unit class A apartment community in Orlando, Florida, is open for all investors and provides individuals with the opportunity to diversify their portfolio in a popular tourist area.